7 Top Food And Travel Souvenirs

 1. Tasty Reminders

-2. Books, Maps and Magazines
+2. Books, Maps, and Magazines

-We love to read books prior to arriving at a destination to really understand where we’re going but finding additional information and behind the scenes stories always makes for good reading while flying home.
+We love to read books prior to arriving at a destination to really understand where we’re going but finding additional information and behind-the-scenes stories always makes for good reading while flying home.
 Diana loves to pick up cookbooks and recipes that she can recreate at home.
-I love to visit museums and study art so a book about favorite artists has me reading it over and over again.
+I love to visit museums and study art so a book about my favorite artists has me reading it over and over again.
 We’re also a little old-school and enjoy picking up printed travel guides and tour books too.

 3. Clothing